 If the repossession was more than four years ago and was also the only adverse credit event you suffered, then things look better again, and you might expect to get the going market rate while only being expected to put down a deposit of 10% – or in some cases, as little as 5%.

 Bad Credit Mortgage Broker

 At Just Mortgage Brokers, we have a specialist bad credit team that helps our clients secure an affordable mortgage after repossession.
 If you have a less than perfect credit history, then you are best served by the types of specialist lenders that you won’t find on the high street.
 We have many years of experience working with a network of bad credit lenders across the UK, so we know where to find a mortgage to suit the particular needs of each and every client, regardless of their credit history.
-With unlimited access to the market and exclusive rates that are not available on the high street, we can help you fully consider your options.
+With exclusive rates that are not available on the high street, we can help you fully consider your options.

 We can also help you with your mortgage application and provide personalised mortgage advice.
 Get in touch today for free initial advice and no-obligation quotes from our team of experienced bad credit brokers.

 - - What rate of interest will I be offered?